While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 To this point, the game features vibrant 3D cel-shaded graphics, over-the-top maneuvers, and 700+ hand-crafted animations across its 30+ character roster.

-Players can expand this further by downloading a wide selection of community-made wrestlers and customize their own via the free Wrestle Lab Creation Suite.
+Players can expand this further by downloading a wide selection of community-made wrestlers and customizing their own via the free Wrestle Lab Creation Suite.

 Platforms: Windows, PS4, Xbox One

-Though licensed WWE games have fallen out of favor with wrestling fans of today due to their subpar quality compared to previous generations, WWE 2K19 is somewhat of a return to form.
+Though licensed WWE games have fallen out of favor with many wrestling fans of today, WWE 2K19 is somewhat of a return to form.

 It also happens to be considerably better than its successor, WWE 2K20, which is ridden with bugs and unpolished game features.